neaorin/azure-sql-hol/MigrateDatabase.md

 [Data Migration Assistant (DMA)](https://docs.microsoft.com/en-us/sql/dma/dma-overview) enables you to upgrade to a modern data platform by detecting compatibility issues that can impact database functionality on your new version of SQL Server.
 It recommends performance and reliability improvements for your target environment.
 It allows you to not only move your schema and data, but also uncontained objects from your source server to your target server.

 > [!NOTE]
+> There is a list of SQL Server features which are not supported in Azure SQL Database, available at [**Feature comparison: Azure SQL Database versus SQL Server**](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-features).

+> [!NOTE]
 > If you don't have DMA installed, [click here](https://www.microsoft.com/en-us/download/details.aspx?id=53595) to download and install it.

 1. In the Data Migration Assistant, select the New (+) icon, and then select the **Assessment**  project type.